-VW is not alone in using 2.0-litre engines in its large van range – the Ford Transit is down to 2.0 litres following the introduction of Euro 6 emissions regulations, as are the Citroen Relay and Peugeot Boxer (though this French pairing returned to 2.2-litre engines in 2019) – but should you be worried about it?
+VW is not alone in using 2.0-litre engines in its large van range – the Ford Transit went down to 2.0 litres following the initial round of Euro 6 emissions regulations, as did the Citroen Relay and Peugeot Boxer (though this French pairing returned to 2.2-litre engines in 2019) – but should you be worried about it?

 As we've spent more and more time with the 140hp model – the projected bestseller – we've come to better appreciate the new motor.
 Once the engine has covered 1,000 miles or so, the noise reduces and the smoothness increases.

 Improvements over time

 The engines perhaps don't produce quite the same level of instant urge as Ford's 2.0-litre EcoBlue engine in the Transit.

 But driven back-to-back with the previous-generation Crafter there's a clear improvement, and you soon come to appreciate how quiet the new model is on the motorway, with little wind or road noise in the cab.

 Meanwhile, the manual gearbox action feels precise, and is so light and easy you could be driving a car.

 Is the eight-speed automatic worth considering in the Crafter?

 The extra gears make the Crafter even quieter when cruising, and it will happily trickle along in eighth gear at low rpm on the motorway, which is good news for fuel economy.

 The auto costs more, of course.
 But in exchange you get added convenience in traffic – reducing driver fatigue – and the potential for reduced servicing costs as the automatic transmissions prevent excessive clutch and tyre wear.

 Front-wheel drive makes a lot of sense for most uses.
 This configuration is the lightest, which helps with payload, and the most fuel efficient.
 It also has a load area floor 100mm lower than the alternatives, which is easier on operators.